-The anatomy of the Auckland heart, including ventricles filled with blood, was represented with a hexahedral mesh defined by a number of nested, concentric layers.
-The heart consisted of 60 such layers that were weighted averages of the epicardial and endocardial surfaces.
-For example, the 30th layer was equal to 0.5Epi + 0.5Endo, where Epi and Endo are the cartesian coordinates that define the epicardial and endocardial surfaces, respectively.
+The anatomy of the Auckland heart, including ventricles filled with blood, was represented by a hexahedral mesh defined by a number of nested, concentric layers.
+The heart consisted of 60 layers that were weighted averages of the epicardial and endocardial surfaces.
+For example, the 30th layer was approximately equal to 0.5^ Epi + 0.5^ Endo, where Epi and Endo are the cartesian coordinates defining the epicardial and endocardial surfaces, respectively.
 The degree of ischemia was defined with respect to the 60 layers.
 For example, 40% ischemia means that the ischemia extended from the endocardium to the 24th layer.